uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

 it is capable of processing SYCL buffers (passed via ``oneapi::dpl::begin/end``), data in the host memory and data in Unified Shared Memory (USM), including device USM.
-Data placed in the host memory and USM can be passed to oneDPL algorithms as pointers and random access iterators. oneDPL provides some :ref:`iterators <iterators>` that are compatible with algorithms when using a ``device_policy``.
-Custom iterators may also be used, but users should ensure that those iterators have a defined :ref:`"passed directly" customization point <iterators-passed-directly>` to avoid unnecessary data movement.
-The iterators must also be SYCL device-copyable to be used with algorithms utilizing a ``device_policy``.
+Data placed in the host memory and USM can be passed to oneDPL algorithms as pointers and random access iterators, please see :ref:`iterators <iterators>`.
 The way to transfer data from the host memory to a device and back is unspecified; per-element data movement to/from a temporary storage is a possible valid implementation.

 The ``KernelName`` template parameter, also aliased as ``kernel_name`` within the class template,